open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

 In addition, the settings for individual plugins are stored in memory whenever a plugin is copied.

-If the plugin uses any parameters that are not using the built-in :code:`Parameter` class, it needs to implement the following functions to ensure they are saved and loaded properly:
+If the plugin uses any settings that are not using the built-in :code:`Parameter` class, it needs to implement the following functions to ensure they are saved and loaded properly:

 .. function:: void saveCustomParametersToXml(XmlElement* xml)